 Alumni Opportunities

-Most of our alumni work as practising fine artists who regularly show and sell work or undertake commissions and have gallery representation.
-Other students have gone on to professional practice in areas including illustration, animation, architecture, film and theatre design, textile design, book illustration and writing.
+Many of our alumni work as practising artists who regularly show and sell work or undertake commissions and have gallery representation.
+Students have also gone on to professional practice in areas including illustration, animation, architecture, film and theatre design, textile design, book illustration and writing; whilst others pursue further education.

-Our alumni have been selected for prestigious exhibitions such as Tate’s ‘Painting Now’ and Flowers Gallery Artist of the Day, and have frequently exhibited in the Bloomberg New Contemporaries, the Trinity Buoy Wharf Drawing Prize, Sky Portrait Artist of the Year, Great Women Artists x Palazzo Monti Residency, Whitechapel Open, Royal Academy Summer Show, Threadneedle Prize, Frieze, the Wellcome Collection, the Royal Collection, the National Portrait Gallery, and The British Council.
+Our alumni have been selected for prestigious exhibitions such as Tate’s ‘Painting Now’ and Flowers Gallery Artist of the Day, and have frequently exhibited in the Bloomberg New Contemporaries, Whitechapel Open, Royal Academy Summer Show, Threadneedle Prize, Frieze, the Wellcome Collection, the Royal Collection, the National Portrait Gallery, and The British Council.

 Alumni network

 The School has a vibrant network of alumni who frequently collaborate on projects and exhibitions.
-We keep in touch regularly via our dedicated Alumni Relations and Projects Coordinator with news of residencies, competitions, exhibitions and paid opportunities and through our blog.
+We keep in touch regularly via our dedicated Alumni Manager with news of residencies, competitions, exhibitions and paid opportunities.

 International Residencies

-There are many opportunities for alumni to travel and to participate in Royal Drawing School funded national and international residencies:
+There are many opportunities for alumni to travel and to participate in Royal Drawing School funded national and international residencies, here is a selection:

 Dumfries House, Ayrshire, Scotland; fully-funded residencies for students from the Royal Drawing School with use of the artist studios and accommodation on the estate.